 - Tabbed Document: Selecting this option places the window as a tabbed document in the workflow canvas area.
 Right-click the window name to view the menu options.

 - Auto-Hide: The window is hidden behind a tab in the same panel of its last docked location.
 You can view the window by hovering your cursor over the tab.

-	Close: Use the shortcut keys found in the View menu to open and close your windows.
+- Hide: The window is hidden from view.
+Use the shortcut keys found in the View menu to open and close your windows.

 Auto Hide: The Auto Hide button auto-hides the window behind a tab.
 You can view the window by hovering your cursor over the tab.
 Select the Auto Hide button again to view the window.